-All student, faculty, and staff vehicles parked on the grounds of St. Mary’s College must display a campus-issued parking decal and all visitors must display a parking pass.
+All vehicles parked on the grounds of St. Mary’s College must display a campus-issued parking decal or permit.
 Vehicles parked on campus must follow all State and College parking regulations.
 All vehicles in violation of College parking regulations will be issued a citation and/or towed at the owner’s expense.

 Some Violations include but are not Limited to:

 - Display of lost, stolen, expired, or fraudulent St. Mary’s College of Maryland Parking Decal or Permit

 - No St. Mary’s College Decal or Permit

 - Parking in an unauthorized lot

 - Parking in a designated handicap area, or blocking handicap access

 - Parking or blocking a fire lane (as designated by Maryland State Law)